RustCrypto/stream-ciphers/README.md

 | :yellow_heart: | Theoretical break: security lower than claimed |
 | :broken_heart: | Attack demonstrated in practice: avoid if at all possible |

-## Minimum Supported Rust Version (MSRV) Policy

-MSRV bump is considered a breaking change and will be performed only with a minor version bump.

 ## Example

 Crates functionality is expressed in terms of traits defined in the [`cipher`] crate.